Lexus NX review

 The NX has 520 litres of boot space, which is average for the family SUV class.
 That allows it to swallow seven carry-on suitcases with the parcel shelf and rear seats in place – one more than the Mercedes GLC 300e and matching the Audi Q5 50 TFSIe, the BMW X3 xDrive30e and the Volvo XC60 T6 Recharge.

-The NX also has underfloor storage for the charging cables and load cover, which you won’t find in most rivals.
+The NX's boot floor sits flush with the sill at the entrance, so you don’t have to heave heavier items over a load lip.
+There's also an underfloor storage area for the charging cables and load cover, which you won’t find in most rivals.

-“It's a pity that the NX's rear seats don't slide back and forth on runners.
-I love this feature in the Q5, because it allows you to easily prioritise rear passenger space or boot space.” – Dan Jones, Reviewer
+“It's a pity the Lexus NX's rear seats don't slide back and forth on runners.
+I love this feature in the Audi Q5 because it allows you to easily prioritise rear passenger space or boot space.” – Dan Jones, Senior Reviewer

 Buying & owning